BAkinmarin/the-cleaning-hack/README.md

 - The landing page includes a hero image with the Company slogan and two call to action buttons, 'Book Now' and 'Contact Us'.

-- The 'Book Now' button is a convenient way of existing customers to schedule a deep clean visit with the Cleaning Hack or amend an existing booking.
+- The 'Book Now' button is a convenient way for existing clients to schedule / reschedule cleaning visits with The Cleaning Hack or amend an existing booking.

-- The 'Contact Us' button is especially useful for visitors and prospective clients who are less interested in perusing the contents of each page and just need a quote or have questions.
+- The 'Contact Us' button is especially useful for users who are less interested in perusing the contents of each page and just need a quote or have questions.

 ### about.html